Holy See–European Union relations: Representations

 The first representative from the Holy See, an Apostolic Nuncio, was accredited to the EU in 1970.
 The role of the EU's representative to the Holy See is accorded to the EU representative to the UN in Rome: currently Ambassador Yves Gazzo.
 The first EU representative to the Holy See was Luis Ritto, accredited in 2006.
 This accreditation followed a visit by Commission President José Manuel Barroso who wished to create open full diplomatic relations between the two.

 Points of tension

-Some of the more recent events in the relationship have been;
+The disagreements between European Union and Holy See have been: